-We first implement the high-level functions of the instantiated protocol (from \cref{sec:instantiation}).
-We consider the sub-tasks of proof of update with model and dataset updates (respectively), and the proof of unlearning.
+We start by comparing the subtasks of proof of training, proof of unlearning, and proof of non-membership between the different sets of unlearning algorithms.
+Therefore, we implement the high-level functions of the instantiated protocol for retraining-based unlearning, amnesiac unlearning~\cite{graves-21-amnesiac}, and optimization-based unlearning~\cite{jang-22-knowledge, warnecke-21-unlearning}.
+The main focus is on the comparison as well as to show feasibility and versatility of our approach.
+We discuss possible improvements, \eg regarding scalability, in Section \ref{sec:scalability}.

-In the first experiment we want to understand the overheads of each of the sub-tasks.
-To this end, we consider a simple linear regression model and train this model for a single epoch with SGD as a general purpose approach.
-We set the batch size to 1.
-For this experiment, we use a synthetic dataset $\data$, and set $|\data| \in \{1, 10, 100, 1000\}$; each data point has a single feature.
-Furthermore, we assume that 10\% of data points were unlearnt, \ie $|\dataUnlearn| \in \{1, 10, 100\}$ (as appropriate).
-We consider a single iteration and assume that no data points are requested to be added and a single point $d$ is requested to be deleted (\ie $\dataAdd = \emptyset$ and $\dataUnlearnAdd = \{d\}$).
-To simplify the experimental setup, we assume that $d$ is added directly to $\dataUnlearn$ (\ie $d \notin \data$).
+First, we want to compare and understand the overheads of each subtask between techniques.
+To this end, we consider a linear regression model and train this model for 3 epochs with SGD as a general purpose approach.
+We use a synthetic dataset $\data$ and set the batch size to 1.
+We compute a proof of training with the addition of 100 data points with 10 features each.
+We set $|\data[0]| = 0$, $|\dataAdd[1]| = 100$, and $|\dataUnlearn[0]| = 0$ accordingly.
+Subsequently, we compute the proof of unlearning and simulate the deletion of 10 data points and set $|\data[1]| = 100$, $|\dataUnlearn[1]| = 0$, and $|\dataUnlearnAdd[2]| = 10$.
+For optimization-based unlearning, we unlearn for 3 epochs.
+The results are presented in Table \ref{table:protocol-stages}.
+The complexity of a statement for Spartan can be measured as the numbers of R1CS constraints.
+Across all techniques, compilation time of R1CS instances ranges between 17s (optimization-based) and 48m 45s (retraining-based).

-The results from these experiments are presented in Table \ref{table:protocol-stages}.
-Proof creation between sub-tasks ranges between 29s for the proof of unlearning, 16m for proving the dataset update, and 35m for proving model update; each for 1000 training and 100 unlearnt data points.
-Notably, all verification algorithms run in constant time independent of the number of data points.
-Overall, proving a model update is computationally the most expensive sub-task.
-The largest share is due to the cost of setting up the proof system.
-This is expected: Groth16~\cite{EC:Groth16} amortizes the setup costs with highly efficient proof creation and constant-time verification.
-Note that this is a one-time effort, and the cost can be amortized over multiple iterations of unlearning requests.
-In case of the unlearning protocol, it is therefore often beneficial to trade-off an expensive setup with fast proving and verification.